nrp1284/surfs_up/README.md

 ## Summary of Analysis:

-Reviewing results we can see than temperatures are really better for surfing in month of June and for Icream shop is good weather year around
+Reviewing results we can see that temperatures are really better for surfing in month of June and for Ice cream shop temperatures are good year around